2007 Pacific hurricane season: Tropical Storm Kiko

 Beginning early on October 18, Kiko was forecast to strike Mexico at tropical storm intensity and cyclone advisories were issued accordingly.
 However, a building mid-level ridge of high pressure over inland Mexico was then forecast to cause the center of circulation to pass just offshore.
 Though no damage was reported in association with the cyclone, rough seas created by Kiko capsized a ship with thirty people on board; two were found still alive, fifteen bodies were recovered, and nine were reported missing.
+Kiko's remnants caused severe flash floods in California, damage totaling to $1.08 million.

 Storm names

-The following names were used for tropical storms that formed in the northeast Pacific Ocean in 2007.
-There were no names retired during this year; thus, the same list was used again in the 2013 season.
+The following list of names was used for named storms that formed in the eastern North Pacific, east of 140°W, in 2007.
 This is the same list used in 2001 with the exception of Alvin, which replaced Adolph.
-For this reason, the name Alvin was used for the first time this year.
+The name Alvin was used for the first time this year.
+There were no names retired from this list following the season, thus it was used again for the 2013 season.

+For named storms that form in the central North Pacific, between 140°W and the International Date Line, the names come from a series of four rotating lists.
+Names are used one after the other without regard to year, and when the bottom of one list is reached, the next named storm receives the name at the top of the next list.
+No named storms formed in the region in 2007.
+Named storms in the table above that crossed into the area during the season are noted (*).

 Season effects

 The following table lists all of the storms that formed in the 2007 Pacific hurricane season.
-It includes their duration, names, intensities, areas affected, damages, and death totals.
+It includes their name, duration, peak classification and intensities, areas affected, damage, and death totals.
 Deaths in parentheses are additional and indirect (an example of an indirect death would be a traffic accident), but were still related to that storm.
 Damage and deaths include totals while the storm was extratropical, a wave, or a low, and all of the damage figures are in 2007 USD.